 The SMART v2.0 uses Machine Learning (ML) to recognise trends from previous periods and allocate the hours appropriately.
 Due to COVID-19, historic data from March 2020 up to (and including) February, 2022 are disregarded when analyzing historic data to predict future trends.

 How is it calculated?

 SMART v2.0 follows the same basic principle as SMART forecast to predict the number of productive hours needed for a month.

 If ‘Locked target’ in Tools is set to ‘Productivity’ (this is the default option), it takes the expected activity of the hotel (Cost driver) divided by the productivity forecast to calculate the number of hours.
 For example, a hotel expects to have 100 room nights (cost driver) this month, and the Housekeeping target is to clean 2 rooms per labor hour (productivity forecast).
 So SMART forecast would calculate Housekeeping hours needed for the month as 100/2 = 50 hours.

 If ‘Locked target’ is set to ‘Hours’ it allocates the forecasted monthly hours based on the daily activity at the hotel.

 To change the Locked target, you need to have Administrator user rights in PMI.

-For example, if there are many check-outs on a Sunday, but housekeeping usually waits until Monday to clean all rooms, the SMART Forecast v2.0 will recognise this and suggest more hours on the Monday, even if activity levels are higher on the Sunday.
+For example, if there are many check-outs on a Sunday, but housekeeping usually waits until Monday to clean all rooms, the SMART Forecast v2.0 will recognize this and suggest more hours on the Monday, even if activity levels are higher on the Sunday.

 This is different from the previous SMART, which only considers the same day activity.
-SMART v2.0 can also use more information that the primary cost driver to decide how to allocate hours.
+SMART v2.0 can also use more information than the primary cost driver to decide how to allocate hours.
 Several other factors can be used for a single day.
 For example, arrivals/departures, activity on other days/departments etc.